rubymotion-community/motion-firebase/README.md

       disconnect: proc { |error| 'completion block', }, )
     firebase.unauth
-    # when using FirebaseAuthClient to authenticate, this child node should be
+    # when using FirebaseSimpleLogin to authenticate, this child node should be
     # monitored for changes
     firebase.auth_state
     # usually you'll want to monitor its value, so this is a helper for that: